California Conquest

 California Conquest is a 1952 American Western film directed by Lew Landers and starring Cornel Wilde and Teresa Wright.
-The film is set in the early 1840s, and deals with a conspiracy by native Hidalgo Californios to deliver the then-Mexican territory of California to the Russian Empire.
+The film is set in the early 1840s and its plot concerns a conspiracy by native Hidalgo Californios to deliver the Mexican territory of California to the Russian Empire.

-Plot synopsis
+Plot

-Don Arturo Bordega (Cornel Wilde) is part of the old Spanish nobility, and a vocal advocate for California's annexation by the United States.
-On his way to a secret meeting in support of that goal, he is attacked by bandits led by José Martínez (Alfonso Bedoya), but narrowly escapes.
-The planned "guest of honor" at the secret meeting to which Bordega is en route is none other than then-U.S. Army Captain John Charles Fremont.
-Martinez's bandits attempt to assassinate Fremont while he is traveling to the same meeting, but succeed only in lightly wounding him.
-At the meeting, he reveals that the US has no plans to annex California.
+Don Arturo Bordega is a member of the old Spanish nobility and a vocal advocate for California's annexation by the United States.
+On his way to a secret meeting in support of that goal, he is attacked by bandits led by José Martínez but narrowly escapes.
+Martinez's bandits attempt to assassinate the guest of honor at the meeting, U.S. Army Captain John Charles Fremont, but he is only slightly wounded.
+At the meeting, Fremont reveals that the U.S. has no plans to annex California.

-It is subsequently revealed that the Brios brothers, Ernesto (Eugene Iglesias) and Fredo (John Dehner), have paid Martinez to violently oppose the movement advocating American annexation of California, as part of their plot to deliver California to the imperial domain of the Russian Czar (in exchange for a promise to appoint first Ernesto, and later Fredo, as the Russian colonial governor).
+Brothers Ernesto and Fredo Brios have paid Martinez to violently oppose the movement supporting American annexation of California, hoping to deliver the territory to the Russian czar in exchange for a promise to appoint Ernesto, and later Fredo, as the colonial governor.

-Martinez's men violently seize a quantity of rifles from gunsmith Sam Lawrence (Hank Patterson), in order to arm a force in support of the Russian conquest of California.
-This invokes the wrath of his beautiful daughter, Julia (Teresa Wright), who winds up joining Arturo Bordega in his mission to infiltrate Martinez's bandit group, in order to foil their part in the scheme.
-During a period in which they learn the nature of the Brios' plot, Martinez is killed by Julia Lawrence and Ernesto Brios is slain by Bordega in a duel.
+Martinez's men violently seize rifles from gunsmith Sam Lawrence in order to supply forces in the Russian conquest of California.
+This invokes the wrath of his beautiful daughter Julia, who joins Bordega in his mission to infiltrate Martinez's bandit group.
+Martinez is killed by Julia and Ernesto is slain by Bordega in a duel.

-Arturo Bordega and Julia Lawrence then travel to Fort Ross on the northern coast, where they are able to capture Fredo Brios and also a (fictional) Russian princess, Helena de Gagarine, and a high-ranking Russian army officer, and succeed in thwarting the conspiracy.
-During the course of their travels together, Bordega and Lawrence fall in love, and the film concludes with their stated intent to marry and "have 14 children".
+Bordega and Julia travel to Fort Ross, where they capture Fredo, Russian princess Helena de Gagarine and a high-ranking Russian army officer, thwarting the conspiracy.
+Bordega and Julia fall in love and intend to marry and start a large family.